 Grand Canyon University has designated certain information in the education records as directory information for the purposes of the Family Educational Rights and Privacy Act (FERPA).
 Students are required to complete a Student Information Release Form (SIRF), submitted to the Office of Academic Records, to control release of such information with respect to student records.
 The SIRF authorizes a 3rd party to receive designated records as requested by the student, however, it does not authorize GCU to have discussions about it, or any portion of the student's education record, or for the authorized person to take action on the account.
 Designated 3rd parties are expected to abide by University policy; the University reserves the right to discontinue communication if the 3rd party fails to follow policy guidelines or otherwise demonstrate an inability to communicate properly with the University or its representatives.
-The SIRF information is sent out to students annually.
+The SIRF Spring 2024 University Policy Handbook information is sent out to students annually.
 It is the responsibility of students to notify the Office of Academic Records if they would like to make any changes to their SIRF information.

 Although GCU recognizes some information as directory, GCU's practice is not to release most directory components unless the University determines a need to do so (for example, police request).
 Some directory information will be released when it comes to athletes, or other student activities, such as theatre productions, regardless if a student opts out.
 Students wishing to opt out of ALL directory information disclosure must send their request to the following email address: directoryoptout@gcu.edu.
+Prior to opting out of directory information, graduating students' decision to request non-disclosure should be considered critically since it could affect the ability of GCU to complete employment documentation on behalf of the student, such as Institutional Recommendations.